Dre Campbell Farm

 Takeaway

 There are many mulch garden ideas.
-However, the right type can suppress weeds, protect plants from damage from weather conditions, and more.
+However, the right type can suppress weeds, protect plants from weather-related damage, and provide additional benefits.

 They can help shield the soil against drought, compaction, erosion, cracking, and extremes of heat or cold.
 Mulching can also improve soil conditions, cover wet and muddy areas, and be an ornamental feature in the garden.